liamli99/NodeJS/Tutorial.md

 - CORS (Cross-origin resource sharing) is a mechanism that allows a web page to access restricted resources from a server on a domain different than the domain that served the web page!
 This package can be used to enable CORS with various options.
 - 1. Load cors: `const cors = require('cors')`
   2. Use cors: `app.use(cors())`
+- If we don't want external JS apps to access our API (except our front-end), then don't load cors!!!

 ### xss-clean
 NOT SUPPORTED!!!